Can sugar shift your mood?

 Universities in Warwick, Berlin and Lancaster collected data across 31 published studies.
 All studies found that sugar has no direct positive effect on mood.
 Instead, all converged upon similar findings that sugar induces fatigue and concentration issues, 30-60 minutes after consumption.
 Quantities and types of sugars were tested across several of the studies.
 It was found that only the amount of time varied, until energy depletion became evident in participants.
 These studies propose that the ‘sugar rush’ is a myth, a placebo-effect of conscious sugar intake.

 The placebo effect

-The convincing happens through a deep-rooted mental or emotional phenomenon, and it’s almost impossible to reason with someone so placebos are used.
-It’s like a little cheat, that gives a patient something like a Vitamin C tablet instead of the Schedule 5 painkiller he/she believes is needed in order to feel better.
+The convincing happens through a deep-rooted mental or emotional phenomenon, and it’s almost impossible to reason with someone, leading to placebos being used.
+It’s like a little cheat, where a person is given something like a Vitamin C tablet instead of the Schedule 5 painkiller they believe is needed in order to feel better.
 Because the mind is satisfied that the appropriate remedy was applied, the anxieties associated with not receiving it are completely removed.
-Rehabilitation centres often use placebos when weaning patients off of other addictive substances.
+Rehabilitation centres often use placebos when weaning people off other addictive substances.

 Sugar is considered just the same as other addictive substances.
 For Diabetics, coping with sugar addiction can be a huge uphill battle.
-Because of the mental stance on what sugary products do for the body, Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
+Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
 It happens often based on the assumption that a ‘sugar rush’ is needed.
-Basically, you create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.
+You create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.